 Curly was found as a stray in Greenwood, very skinny and with eye infection.
 She was turned into an Indiana shelter, who helped get her weight back up and treated her eyes.
 But Curly was kind of stuck at the shelter... they didn't have a spay/neuter connection, and Curly was getting cranky about being there.
 IHRS came in to take Curly to foster care after she'd been at the shelter a couple of months.
 One thing we discovered while at the shelter: Curly has terribly maloccluded incisors!
 One of her top teeth curled right out of her mouth, and the others were really wonky.
 Since rabbits' teeth grow continuously, this condition will only get worse and will lead to starvation.

 Ms. Curly received a prompt dental exam from an experienced rabbit veterinarian.
-She has now had three dental surgeries with multiple extractions until finally she has had all of her teeth removed!
-Unfortunately, Curly's cheek teeth (molars) are even worse than her incisors, basically crumbling out of her head.
-She has had a CT scan to help the vet perform the dental surgeries with the best information possible, but over time her teeth became too bad to save.
+She has had several dental surgeries with multiple extractions until finally she has had all of her teeth removed!
+Unfortunately, Curly's cheek teeth (molars) were even worse than her incisors, basically crumbling out of her head.
+She had a CT scan to help the vet perform the dental surgeries with the best information possible, but over time her teeth became too bad to save.

-If Curly could become stable with her dental woes (which may also fix her ongoing eye discharge and grooming issues, the latter because she does not have teeth to help with grooming.
+Curly is now learning to eat different kinds of food post her dental surgeries.
+She still has ongoing eye discharge and grooming issues, the latter because she does not have teeth to help with grooming.
 Her foster home helps her with this and Curly is good with cleaning as best she can with her tongue!
-The extent of her dental issues is so severe, her veterinarian feels she should remain in sanctuary status.
-She has an unknown and probably dismal future with her teeth and therefore needs a very special caregiver with access to a great rabbit vet with dental skill.
-We are supporting Curly with special foods and antibiotics for her dental infections... she's having a hard time eating.
+The extent of her issues is so severe, her veterinarian feels she should remain in sanctuary status.
+She has an unknown prognosis overall and needs a very special caregiver with access to a great rabbit vet.
+We are supporting Curly with special foods and antibiotics for her dental/facial/eye infections... she's having a hard time eating.